centria/coding-20/docs/exercises.md

 2. Login to account and follow this [**link**](https://github.com/TeroNiemi/H2C-csharp-exercises)
 3. Click Fork-button on top right corner.
 These excercises will be forked to your GitHub account.
 4. Go back to main page by clicking the "cat icon" on top left corner
-5. Select repository from left
+5. Select forked "H2C-csharp-exercises" repository from left
 6. Now copy web browser link and send it to teacher via e-mail: tero.niemi@centria.fi.
 7. Email subject: "H2C C# exercise link"
 7. Teacher will use this link to evaluate your exercises